-Toilet facilities and first aid equipment are available and visitors can ask TTS site staff to help them locate these facilities when necessary.
+Toilet facilities and first aid equipment are available and visitors can ask AAL site staff to help them locate these facilities when necessary.
 There will also be a trained first aider on site.

-In accordance with TTS policy, smoking is not allowed within any building and eating/drinking must only be undertaken in the areas specifically set aside for breaks and lunches.
+In accordance with TTS (& AAL) policy, smoking is not allowed anywhere on site.
+Eating/drinking must only be undertaken in the areas specifically set aside for breaks and lunches.